-Protestant and Catholics: Protestant and Catholics who refuse to join the state-sanctioned religious organizations face severe restrictions, including efforts to undermine and harass their leaders, arrest and detention, and property destruction.
+Protestants and Catholics: Protestants and Catholics who refuse to join the state-sanctioned religious organizations face severe restrictions, including efforts to undermine and harass their leaders, arrest and detention, and property destruction.
 The head of China's State Administration for Religious Affairs (SARA) recently called on government officials to renew efforts to "guide" unregistered Protestants and Catholics to join the state-sanctioned churches.
 He also urged efforts to "break" large Protestant house churches into small groups.
-Chinese security forces detained more than 700 unregistered Protestants in the past year and sought to break up Beijing's 1,000-member Shouwang Church.
-Relations between Beijing and the Vatican deteriorated in the past year as China continued to ordain bishops without Vatican approval and to promote them to positions of Church oversight and governance.
-Dozens of "unregistered" Catholic clergy, including three Bishops, remain in detention, in home confinement, or "disappeared."
+Chinese security forces detained more than 900 unregistered Protestants in the past year and 18 Protestant leaders were sentenced to prison terms over one year.